Prevent & Heal (Lemon Balm & Peppermint)

 Also featuring cocoa butter, coconut oil and shea butter, this lip balm is packed with moisturising & healing ingredients for happy lips.

-onz beeswax, cocoa butter, ochempseed oil, oshea butter, aloe vera butter,occalendula oil,ocsweet almond oil, octamanu oil, occoconut oil, melissa (lemon balm) oil, ocgeranium oil, tocopherol (natural vitamin e), rosemary antioxidant, otea tree oil, opeppermint oil
+onz beeswax, ococoa butter, ochempseed oil, oshea butter, aloe vera butter, ocsweet almond oil, occalendula oil, octamanu oil, occoconut oil, melissa (lemon balm) oil, ogeranium oil, tocopherol (natural vitamin e), rosemary antioxidant, opeppermint oil, otea tree oil

 ocertified organic ccold pressed